containers/podman/docs/podman-create.1.md

 **--log-driver**="*k8s-file*"

 Logging driver for the container.
 Currently not supported.
-This flag is a NOOP provided soley for scripting compatibility.
+This flag is a NOOP provided solely for scripting compatibility.

 **--log-opt**=*path*